kholt-RH/OpenShiftWorkshop/README.md

 ![image](images/image20.png)

-Additionally, administrators can enable monitoring for user-defined projects (such as the project we created earlier) with options for both project and application level metrics. [change dashboard to ‘Kubernetes/Computer Resources/Namespace(pods), change namespace to “demo”This gives real-time insights to specific application performance, as we can see here we are seeing performance metrics for our parksmap application we deployed earlier.
+Additionally, administrators can enable monitoring for user-defined projects (such as the project we created earlier) with options for both project and application level metrics. [change dashboard to ‘Kubernetes/Computer Resources/Namespace(pods), change namespace to “demo”.
+This gives real-time insights to specific application performance, as we can see here we are seeing performance metrics for our parksmap application we deployed earlier.

 **Alerting**

 ![image](images/image21.png)

 And because hybrid cloud environments can be complex with many varied workloads, alerting is a feature that helps administrators find the signal in the noise to make sure any issues are identified rapidly.
-Alerts can be viewed in the Alerting UI in the web console or routed to receivers using things like PagerDuty, Email, Slack, etc enabling you to send timely notifications to the appropriate teams when alert conditions occur.
+Alerts can be viewed in the Alerting UI in the web console or routed to receivers using things like PagerDuty, Email, Slack, etc., enabling you to send timely notifications to the appropriate teams when alert conditions occur.

 **Cost Management**